AI For Emergency Electrical Calls

 The AI should not diagnose wiring, panels, breakers, shocks, smoke, heat, code, permits, or utility issues.
 It should collect facts and route the call through company-approved rules.

-A restaurant with partial power, a tenant with no lights, or an owner demanding an update before morning needs a different call path than a routine fixture install.
+A restaurant with lights out, a tenant with no power, a caller reporting sparks, or an owner demanding an update needs a different call path than a routine fixture install.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.